 In Vitro Fertilization Helps Couple Become a Family

 Melissa and Sam Olson always wanted children.
 However, their attempts to conceive had been unsuccessful due to a condition called endometriosis which affected Melissa’s reproductive organs.
 Melissa found about her condition soon after marrying Sam, but she was still hopeful that one day she would be able to have a child.
-After struggling to conceive naturally, the Olson’s turned to University of Utah Health Care’s Center for Reproductive Medicine for help conceiving in September of 2009.
-“We consulted a few places about in vitro fertilization but we decided on the U because of the professionalism of the staff and the amazing access to resources.”
+After struggling to conceive naturally, the Olson’s turned to University of Utah Health's Center for Reproductive Medicine for help conceiving in September of 2009.
+“We consulted a few places about in vitro fertilization but we decided on U of U Health because of the professionalism of the staff and the amazing access to resources.”
 After a successful surgery by Dr. Matthew Peterson to clear some of the damage caused by endometriosis, Melissa began in vitro fertilization.

 Her first implementation resulted in a miscarriage, but Dr. Peterson did not let her lose hope.
 “I was pretty devastated when I miscarried and saw it as a sign that I wasn’t ever going to have kids.
 Dr. Peterson was always extremely positive and you could tell he really wanted what was best for us.
 He was very professional while at the same time being very personal.”
 After a second in vitro in which Dr. Peterson implanted two embryos, one took.
 That one embryo then split, resulting in identical twin girls.